 “When we are no longer able to change a situation – we are challenged to change ourselves.” – Viktor Frankl

 Nothing could be further from the truth.
 Counseling is a process where you transition from a place of being emotionally stuck to a place of wellness and thriving.
-Life is a transitional process, cognitive strategies that worked for us in the past, typically no longer apply in the present.
-While this phenomenon is nothing new to us, what happens when we experience an event which we were not prepared for?
-An event for which we don’t have a script or blueprint to even make sense of.
+Life is a transitional process, cognitive strategies that worked for us in the past typically no longer apply in the present.
+While this phenomenon is nothing new to us, what happens when we experience an event that we are not prepared for?
+An event for which we don’t have a script or blueprint to even make sense of?

-The answer is we get stuck, this is because when we experience new challenges for which we were not prepared for, our instinct is to resort to old strategies that have worked for us in other and different situations.
-Which some times leads to Einstein’s definition of insanity.
-Which leads to mental health issues such as poor anger management, depression and anxiety.
-Through therapy, we can come to understand ourselves thoroughly, by examining our beliefs and values.
-Particularly those instilled in us during our formative years.
+The answer is we get stuck, this is because when we experience new challenges for which we were not prepared for, our instinct is to resort to old strategies that have worked for us in the past.
+But using the same strategies that are not working over and over again can lead to mental health issues such as poor anger management, depression, and anxiety.
+Through therapy, we can come to understand ourselves more thoroughly by examining our beliefs and values.
+Particularly those instilled in us during our childhood years.

-We can come to learn about which irrational beliefs hinder our personal happiness, and practice cognitive behavioral strategies for embracing new beliefs and values that help us experience true happiness and thrive.
+We can come to learn about irrational beliefs that hinder our personal happiness and practice cognitive-behavioral strategies for reconstructing negative thought patterns and disempowering beliefs.
+It’s time to embrace new beliefs and values that help us experience true happiness and thrive.

-So it’s not a matter of something being wrong with you to begin with, it a matter of correcting a misunderstanding between you and the your life experiences.
+Therapy is not a matter of something being wrong with you, its a matter of correcting a misunderstanding between you and your life experiences.